grnet/eidas-keycloak-extension/README.md

 the extended definitions of the eIDAS technical specifications:

   * Identity provider "eIDAS SAML v2.0" which is an extended version of the default "SAML v2.0" IdP.
-  * Mapper "Attribute Importer" which can be used import additional attributes
   * Mapper "Username Template Importer" which can be used to setup the ID or username for federated user lookup.
+  * Mapper "Attribute Importer" which can be used import additional attributes.
   * Authenticator "Citizen Country Selection" which can collect the citizen country before authentication.

 # Setup